 Meal Provisioning - A Tip (And A List!)
 From Our Boat To Yours

-Here is a list of things that we came up with.
-Obviously, your meal preference will be different than ours, but it will give you an idea of the process that we went through to come up with everything that we needed for the week.
-I have made the list using checkboxes so if you do use this list, you can check off the items as you buy or pack the items that you will be bringing to your boat.
-We knew we were going to eat off of the boat for three or four dinners and at least one breakfast so we didn't need too many provisions.
+Below is a list of things that we came up with for our meal selection.
+Your meal preference will be different than ours, but it will give you an idea of the process that we went through to come up with everything that we needed for the week.
+I have made a list using checkboxes, so if you do use this list, you can check off the items as you buy or pack the things that you will be bringing to your boat.
+We knew we were going to eat three or four dinners and at least one breakfast on land, so we didn't need too many provisions.

 One of the tricks we used for spices was to combine all of the spices for a given recipe into a plastic ziplock bag.
 For example, the Pull-apart pizza bread recipe calls for parsley flakes, Italian seasoning, shredded basil, and garlic powder.
-I measured out the recipe spice amounts and combined all of these spices into one plastic ziplock bag and then labeled the bag with the meal they were intended for (i.e. Pull-apart pizza bread).
+I measured out the recipe spice amounts and combined all of these spices into one plastic ziplock bag and then labeled the bag with the meal name (i.e., Pull-apart pizza bread).
 I also measured out the grated cheeses and combined those into a plastic bag as well.
 By measuring the amounts for the spices and cheeses ahead of time, it made the meal preparation go quicker.